-In addition to writing for Carnegie India, Saheb’s work has been published in the Hindustan Times, the Diplomat, Firstpost, Financial Express, and Annapurna Express.
-He has also appeared in the media on channels such as StratNewsGlobal and India Today Global.
+In addition to writing for Carnegie India, Saheb’s work has been published in the Hindustan Times, the Print, the Diplomat, Firstpost, Financial Express, and Annapurna Express.
+He has also appeared in media interviews and on podcasts such as StratNewsGlobal, All Things Policy, and India Today Global.
 Saheb holds a bachelor’s degree with honors in political science, with a minor in international relations from Ashoka University, India.
 He also holds a diploma in advanced studies and research from Ashoka University.

 India and China have been engaged in a standoff at their border in eastern Ladakh since April–May 2020.
 Over 100,000 troops remain deployed on both sides, and rebuilding political trust will take time.